-- At the time of the award applicants must be in the final year of study for a social work degree in a baccalaureate or master’s degree program accredited by the Council on Social Work Education.
+- At the time of the award (Fall 2015), student must be in the last year of study for a social work degree in a bachelor’s or master’s degree program accredited by CSWE.

-- Applicant must have a cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale.
+- Student must have a cumulative grade point average (GPA) of at least 3.0 on a 4.0 scale.

-- Applicants must have demonstrated a commitment to promoting equity and social justice.
+- Student must have demonstrated a commitment to promoting equity and social justice.

-- An applicant may be awarded this scholarship only once.
+- Student may be awarded this scholarship only once.

 Please direct questions about the scholarship to firstname.lastname@example.org.